-82. Under the Extenuating Circumstances Policy, students may apply for intercalation where they are not fit or able to study for a prolonged period.
+88. Under the Extenuating Circumstances Policy, students may apply for intercalation where they are not fit or able to study for a prolonged period.
 Intercalation is defined as an authorised break in studies during a course, but after the course has commenced.
 The granting of intercalation assumes that the student has been judged to have the potential to continue with their studies after a break, but does not guarantee that there is an automatic right to return or that the course will be available in its present form or at all on return.

-83. Students on courses subject to the requirements of PRSBs, Tier 4 students, and students on apprenticeships should be mindful of the implications of intercalation and seek advice from relevant tutors or Student Services before applying.
+89. Students on courses subject to the requirements of PRSBs, Student Route Visa students, and students on apprenticeships should be mindful of the implications of intercalation and seek advice from relevant tutors or Student Services before applying.
 In accordance with the Higher and Degree Apprenticeship Framework, apprentices will also need the written support of their employer before an application for intercalation can be approved.
+If a student with a Student Route visa intercalates for more than 60 days, this will be reported to the Home Office within 10 working days of the intercalation period starting.
+If the intercalation period is 60 days or less, arrangements must be made to ensure that the student can continue to be monitored in order to maintain their visa sponsorship.
+If monitoring arrangements are unable to be made, then the visa sponsorship will be withdrawn.

-84. The University also operates a Fitness to Study Procedure that may be used where the University believes that a student requires support or intervention beyond the remit of standard processes (such as Reasonable Adjustments and Extenuating Circumstances).
+90. The University also operates a Support to Study Procedure that may be used where the University believes that a student requires support or intervention beyond the remit of standard processes (such as Reasonable Adjustments and Extenuating Circumstances).
 The purpose of the procedure is to support the student through to successful completion of their studies where possible.
 However, under this procedure, the University has the right to:

+i) require a student to undergo a medical examination and for this to be submitted to the

+University;

-- i) require a student to undergo a medical examination and for this to be submitted to the University; - ii) enforce a period of intercalation, with return subject to conditions; or - iii) terminate a studentship on medical grounds, notwithstanding the provision of the Equality Act and other relevant legislation.
+- ii) enforce a period of intercalation, with return subject to conditions; or - iii) terminate a studentship on medical grounds, notwithstanding the provision of the Equality Act and other relevant legislation.